Resources for Secondary Schools

 - Class visits to the School of Science at the University of Waikato (by arrangement)

-- Guest speakers: Earth & Ocean Sciences staff are available to talk to groups at your school on a wide range of Earth Science-related topics including: volcanoes, climate change, tsunami, Antarctic rocks and minerals, careers in Earth, ocean and environmental sciences, and coastal processes.
+- Guest speakers: Earth sciences staff are available to talk to groups at your school on a wide range of Earth science-related topics including: volcanoes, climate change, tsunami, Antarctic rocks and minerals, careers in Earth, ocean and environmental sciences, and coastal processes.

 Contact us to enquire about any of the above, or with any further requests or questions.
 You may also like to be added to our mailing list of schools, to receive updates on upcoming events.